Drumcree conflict: 1985

 Shortly before the Drumcree parade of 7 July 1985, hundreds of residents staged a sit-down protest on Obins Street.
 Present was Eunice Kennedy Shriver, sister of former US president John F. Kennedy.
-Among the 2,000 Orangemen were unionist politicians Martin Smyth (the Orange Grand Master), Harold McCusker and George Seawright.
+Among the 2,000 Orangemen were unionist politicians Martin Smyth, the Orange Grand Master, Harold McCusker, and George Seawright.
 Riot police, armed with batons, forcefully removed the protesters and allowed the march to continue.
 At least one man was beaten unconscious by police and many were arrested.
 The whole length of Garvaghy Road was lined with British Army and police armoured vehicles for the march's return leg.
 At one point stones were thrown at the marchers and an Orangeman was injured.
 Police announced that the 12 and 13 July marches would be re-routed away from Obins Street.
-On 12 July, eight Orange lodges and hundreds of loyalist bandsmen met at Corcrain Orange Hall and tried to march through Obins Street to the town centre.
+On 12 July, eight Orange lodges and hundreds of loyalist bandsmen met at Corcrain Orange Hall and attempted to march through Obins Street to the town centre.
 When they were blocked by police, hundreds of loyalists gathered at both ends of Obins Street and attacked police lines for several hours.
 These clashes resumed the following evening and loyalists attacked police with ball bearings fired from slingshots.
-In the two-day clashes, at least 52 police officers and 28 rioters were injured, 37 people were arrested (including two Ulster Defence Regiment soldiers) and about 50 Catholic-owned homes and businesses were attacked.
+In the two-day clashes, at least 52 police officers and 28 rioters were injured, 37 people were arrested, including two UDR soldiers, and about 50 Catholic-owned homes and businesses were attacked.
 After this, police erected a barrier at each end of Obins Street.

 In July 1985, residents of the Catholic district formed a group called People Against Injustice, later renamed the Drumcree Faith & Justice Group (DFJG).
 It quickly became the main group representing the residents.
 The DFJG sought to explain to Orangemen how residents felt about the marches and to improve cross-community relations.
-It organized peaceful protests, issued newsletters and held talks with police.
-It also tried, unsuccessfully, to hold talks with the Orangemen.
-One of the key figures in this group was a Jesuit priest who, during one of his Sunday sermons in Portadown, suggested that anyone who voted for Sinn Féin should consider themselves excommunicated.
+It organised peaceful protests, issued newsletters, and held talks with police.
+It also attempted, unsuccessfully, to hold talks with the Orangemen.
+One of the key figures in the group was a Jesuit priest who, during one of his Sunday sermons in Portadown, suggested that anyone who voted for Sinn Féin should consider themselves excommunicated.